 Shopify pricing plans and fees

 Shopify has 3 separate pricing plans for its customers to choose from.
 The cheapest plan offers Shopify’s most basic features, whilst the most expensive plan includes all Shopify features.
-You should also bear in mind that Shopify offers a free trial, which includes all of its features for a 14 day period.
+You should also bear in mind that Shopify offers a free trial that covers all its features for a period of 3 days, and then you can also use the selected plan for $1/month for 3 months.

 Here is a breakdown of all of Shopify’s plans, and what they have to offer: